jakezych/parallel-a-star/README.md

 ### Summary: ###

 We are going to parallelize the sweep hull variant of the Delaunay triangulation algorithm.
 Using this triangulation algorithm, we plan to generate a Voronoi diagram that will be colored using Perlin noise to create a 2D terrain map.
-By parallelizing the Delaunay triangulation algorithm using both openMPI and OpenMP, we will analyze which parallel framework results in the best speedup.
+By parallelizing the Delaunay triangulation algorithm using both OpenMPI and OpenMP, we will analyze which parallel framework results in the best speedup.

 ### Background: ###